pivotal-cf/docs-event-alerts/installing.html.md

 1. Click **Stemcell**.

 1. Verify the settings.
-If PCF Event Alerts cannot detect a stemcell `.tgz` file, the following message displays:
+If PCF Event Alerts cannot detect a stemcell TGZ file, the following message displays:
     ![Stemcell Section](images/stemcell.png)
     If you need to upload a stemcell, perform the following steps:
       1. Navigate to [Pivotal Network](https://network.pivotal.io/) and click **Stemcells**.
       1. Download the appropriate stemcell version targeted for your IaaS.
-      1. Return to the **Stemcell** section and click **Import Stemcell** to import the downloaded stemcell `.tgz` file.
+      1. Return to the **Stemcell** section and click **Import Stemcell** to import the downloaded stemcell TGZ file.

 1. Click **Save**.